 WHERE TO START

-Get on the right track for your winter permit by visiting pc.gc.ca/skirogerspass.
-Then stop in at the Rogers Pass Discovery Centre, where you can pick up your national park pass and your winter permit (you must have both a winter permit and a national park pass to access backcountry routes in Winter Restricted Areas).
+Get on the right track by visiting pc.gc.ca/skirogerspass.
+Both a winter permit and a national park pass are required to access backcountry routes in Winter Restricted Areas.

 Learning the Winter Permit System involves some time investment – don’t wait until the last minute to familiarize yourself with it.

 The backcountry in Glacier National Park is not for beginners.
 You must have the skills, knowledge and equipment to travel in complex avalanche terrain and to conduct self-rescue.

 Parks Canada would like to thank the ski touring community for their ongoing ambassadorship of the Winter Permit System at Rogers Pass.

 Wishing everyone a safe and adventure-filled ski season!